dulacp/cookiecutter-django-herokuapp/README.md

 - Python 3 only, sorry guys but I had to move on...
 - For [Django 1.7](https://docs.djangoproject.com/en/1.7/)
-- Procfile for deploying to Heroku
-- Heroku optimized server
+- Heroku optimized stack
-- Basic caching setup
 - Gulp tasks to build the static files and support livereload
-- Static served by an Amanzon S3 instance
+- Static served by an Amazon S3 instance
-- Sentry preconfigured for reporting issues (see the [sentry section](#how-to-use-a-cheap-sentry-instance) on how to setup your own instance)
+- Sentry configuration for reporting issues (see the [sentry section](#how-to-use-a-cheap-sentry-instance) on how to setup your own instance)
+- Instructions on how to configure the Amazon S3 bucket
+- Instructions on how to deploy the app in less than 5 minutes

 ## Q&A